TeodorBucht1729/GLiSeC/README.md

 # GLiSeC
 GLiSeC stands for Geometric Limit Set Calculator, and it is a tool for approximating the limit set of eigenvalues for banded Toeplitz matrices.
 The algorithm is presented in the paper available at https://arxiv.org/abs/2308.00829.
+The authors of the paper are Teodor Bucht and Jacob S. Christiansen.
+The author who should be cited for this repo is Teodor Bucht.

 The main algorithm, corresponding to Algorithm 3 in the paper is the file `polygon.py`, this file also contains examples of how to run the algorithm that have been used to create the results and Figures presented in the paper.